Contact form visibility, submit, action-target, and required-label signals

 Useful before campaigns

-Run the checker before paid traffic or seasonal promotions so obvious public-page issues can be fixed first.
+Run the checker before paid traffic or seasonal promotions so obvious public page issues can be fixed first.

 What paid evidence adds